Home | Blog | #1 Guide to Retail SEO from Industry Experts

 Removing these errors will improve your presence in search engines and increase the overall usability of your site.

 Consumers have been shown to use an omnichannel approach when it comes to the different stages of their buying journey.
-For example, 80% of shoppers used a mobile phone to look up product reviews and compare prices.
-However, many of these shoppers end up completing their purchase on a desktop, as desktops have a 3.99% conversion rate compared to the 1.22% mobile conversion rate.
+For example, nearly 70% of shoppers used a mobile phone to look up product reviews and compare prices.
+However, many of these shoppers end up completing their purchase on a desktop, as desktops have historically had a higher conversion rate than mobile devices.

 This means that eCommerce merchants need to tailor their strategy to best cater to the omnichannel experience.
 Having a poor user experience on a mobile site is a silly reason to lose customers, especially since most eCommerce platforms are optimized for mobile.
 If your site isn’t up to par on mobile, and hiring a site developer isn’t within your budget, there are thousands of site templates online that are mobile-responsive at modest prices.